PEtab-dev/PEtab-GUI/README.md

 ## Usage

-To start the PEtab GUI, you can run the following command line:
+To start the PEtabGUI, you can run the following command line:
 ```bash
 petab_gui $PATH_TO_YOUR_MODEL
 ```